-June 11, 2019 Sea of Thieves player counts have exceeded another major milestone.
+January 8, 2020 Sea of Thieves player counts have exceeded another major milestone.

-Yet Sea of Thieves has still sold well.
+SuperData said that “more than half” of launch window players got the game through a free trial of Game Pass during launch month, but Sea of Thieves has still sold well.
 Rare producer Joe Neate said at E3 2018 that “We beat all of our sales numbers that we had planned.”
 On day one, they met targets they hadn’t expected to reach until the end of June.
 He says “it was fascinating” because Sea of Thieves was the first Xbox first-party title to hit Game Pass on release day, and “for the most part you kind of never want to be the first.
 You want to learn from someone else on things like that.”

 Neate tells USgamer that he ascribes the game’s success in part to Game Pass, but they owe more to streamers and content creators, whose interested in the game, Neate suggests, “correlated to our playerbase.”

 As game publishers continue to value player counts and time played as metrics of success – just look at all those wildly successful free PC games – expect to keep seeing these measures continue to dominate the gaming headlines of the world.